Troubleshooting Cloudflare 5XX errors

 setting selected instead in the Cloudflare Dashboard.

-- If you regularly run HTTP requests that take over 100 seconds to complete (for example large data exports), move those processes behind a subdomain not proxied (grey clouded) in the Cloudflare DNS app.
+- If you regularly run HTTP requests that take over 100 seconds to complete (for example, large data exports), move those processes behind a subdomain not proxied (grey clouded) in the Cloudflare DNS app.

-525 errors indicate that the SSL handshake between Cloudflare and the origin web server failed.
-Error 525 occurs when these two conditions are true:
+This error indicates that the SSL handshake between Cloudflare and the origin web server failed.

 - Full or Full (Strict) SSL is set in the Overview tab of your Cloudflare SSL/TLS app.